-I meet with and talk to first-time authors regularly and many of them often eventually work their way around to some version of this question over the course of our conversation:
+I meet with first-time authors regularly and many of them often eventually work their way around to some version of this question over the course of our conversation:

 So … like … what kind of advance should I expect?

-These are common questions and if you’re asking it, you’re not alone.
-Let's answer this question first, just in case: “What is an advance?”
+If you’re asking it, you’re not alone.
+But first, let's answer this question, just in case: “What is an advance?”

-A publisher pays an author an advance, or a negotiable up-front payment, in contractual language, “against future royalties.”
+A publisher pays an author an advance,—a negotiable up-front payment, in contractual language—“against future royalties.”
 If you’re not sure what “royalties” are, go dig into this article first.

 In other words, the publisher is betting that your book will sell a certain number of copies, and therefore earn you X dollars in royalties.
 The advance is usually a portion of that royalty earning estimate, and then, in heated auctions, the advance becomes a highly-negotiated and competitive amount.
 Either way, the author won’t see a dollar beyond the advance until the book sales have earned back the advance in its entirety, after which he or she will start to receive royalty payments.

 In the past, before the web and the rise of numerous blogs written about publishing, this topic was shrouded in more mystery.
 Today, however, there are many sources for this information to corroborate or add to the details I’ll share here.
 I will offer only a couple slight caveats: The notes here are based on my personal experience, which includes advances and royalties I have personally offered to authors when I worked either as an editor or publisher, and advances and royalties I have received for book deals as a literary agent, as well as many discussions with agents, authors, and publishing industry friends over the years.
 As a result, this article is not meant to act as the definitive word on the subject.